minandeng/c/README.md

-# C Language Mini Projects made by your's truly!
+# C Language Mini Projects made by an aspiring programmer!